 Understanding Fire Extinguisher Labeled 10A 100B:C: A Complete Guide

 A fire extinguisher labeled 10A 100B:C is a versatile tool designed to combat multiple types of fires, making it essential in both commercial and residential settings.
-And this label indicates the extinguisher’s capacity to tackle ordinary combustibles (Class A), flammable liquids (Class B), and electrical fires (Class C).
-Understanding what these ratings mean and how to use them effectively can save lives and property during a fire emergency And that's really what it comes down to..
+This label indicates the extinguisher’s capacity to tackle ordinary combustibles (Class A), flammable liquids (Class B), and electrical fires (Class C).
+Understanding what these ratings mean and how to use them effectively can save lives and property during a fire emergency And it works..

 What Do the Ratings Mean?